Mubarak-ml/Data-Science-Projects/README.md

 - 👀 I’m interested in Python, R, Data Science, Machine Learning, Deep Learning, Data Analytics, and Django
 - 🌱 I’m currently learning Git, Machine Learning, Data Science, Data analytics.
 - 💞️ I’m looking to collaborate on Data Science, Machine learning, Deep Learning, and Data analytics projects,
-- 📫 You can reach @ m.abdulkadir@uduth.org.ng
+- 📫 You can reach @ mubaarak63@gmail.com or m.abdulkadir@uduth.org.ng

 <!---
 Mubarak-ml/Mubarak-ml is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.